vandium-io/joi-json/README.md

 let schema = builder.build( jsonSchema );
 ```

-Which would yield the equivalent of the following `joi` expression:
+Which would yield the equivalent to the following `joi` schema:

 ```js